sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 * These services may be written in different programming languages
 * These services use different data storage technologies

-## Adrian Cockroft's definition of Microservices [2]
+## Adrian Cockroft's definition of Microservices [2](https://www.slideshare.net/adriancockcroft/software-architecture-monitoring-microservices-a-challenge)
 Adrian Cockroft, who was Chief Cloud Architect at Netflix and now is VP of Cloud Architecture Strategy at AWS defined Microservices as [2]:
 “Loosely coupled service oriented architecture with bounded contexts"

 Adrian further clarifies two terms:
 * Loosely Couple means “If every service has to be updated in concert, it's not loosely coupled!"
-* Bounded Context [3] means “If you have to know about surrounding services you don't have a bounded context."
+* [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) means “If you have to know about surrounding services you don't have a bounded context."

 Here bounded context is a reference to Bounded Context design pattern defined in Domain-Driven Design by Eric Evans [8] .
 Included in the definition of Bounded Context is use of different data store in each bounded context.

-## Sam Neuman's definition of Microservices[4]
+## Sam Neuman's definition of Microservices[4](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)
 Sam Newman, an ex Googler and who worked at Thoughtworks, is author of _Building Microservices: Designing Fine Grained Systems_, in this book he defines Microservices as:
 "Microservices are small, autonomous services that work together."